 In summary, the framework of the proposed reliability assessment tool for PV inverters by utilizing the PV system reliability-related information (such as energy mission profile, semiconductor temperature and stress, temperature, etc.) to quantify and compare the reliabilities for PV inverter from different vendors with different control methods.
-The lifetime prediction for the PV inverter leads to a better understanding of number of thermal cycles to failure.
+The lifetime prediction for the PV inverter leads to a better understanding of the number of thermal cycles to failure.
 And the remaining lifetime of main components (IGBT, Diode, MOSFET, etc.,) can be estimated forewarningly.
 Based on this reliability assessment platform, predictive maintenance and reliability-oriented control and operation methods, such as active thermal control, can be implemented to extend the lifetime of PV inverters.
+This approach helps PV inverter designers select the most cost-effective power device and justify the corresponding risk of unreliability among the options available in the market for a specific PV inverter application.
+Additionally, by using system-level reliability assessment, the obtained lifetime results can be used in a comparative manner to evaluate the impact of the PV inverter topology on the expected lifetime of the PV inverter system.